civilKaos82/database-drill-activerecord-associations-challenge/README.md

 The customer for whom you're building this system just changed her mind.
 It turns out that the system needs to support the notion that a student can have more than one teacher.

 Make the necessary changes to your models (along with any necessary migrations) to support this.
-[You might find a hint here.](http://socrates.devbootcamp.com/challenges/45)

 Write tests to ensure that your association is working correctly.
 For example, given a student, can you find her teachers?
 Can you find all students for a given teacher?